Nature. Camp. Rocks!

 The staff is dedicated to creating a safe and inclusive environment for all campers.
 Each staff member has a current and clear vulnerable sector criminal record check, is certified in Standard First Aid and CPR Level C. As well, a certified lifeguard supervises all swimming sessions at Gould Lake Conservation Area.

 Registration is required for our Nature Explorers Camp.
-You may sign your child up for multiple weeks of camp.
+You may sign your child up for a maximum of TWO weeks of camp.
 We have a maximum amount of 30 children for each week and spaces do fill up fast, so register early!

 How to use our registration form: